ziyangz5/MinePilot/docs/status.md

 We want the SNN (Segmentation Neural Network) to learn a very efficient representation of the input image ($256 \times 256$ pixels), and pass the output of SNN into the DQN (Deep Q Network).
 The reason why we are doing this is because we believe by using the high efficient representation from the SNN, DQN doesn't have to learn much image information representation in its CNN layers, which will improve the performance.
 (And this approach actually does improve the performance of the DQN, see this).

 ## Segmentation Neural Network
+The SNN is used as a sensor of our agent.
 The reason why the representation from SNN is more efficient is that there are only 5 possible values and 1 channel in its output.
 The 5 values are:

 |                | &nbsp;0         | &nbsp;1                                 | &nbsp;2           | &nbsp;3                 | &nbsp;4          |
 | -------------- | --------------- | --------------------------------------- | ----------------- | ----------------------- | ---------------- |